 “To you, tired of the real world…”

 The cursed otome game, “Uyrh no Shohousen”, known for targeting particularly handsome men.
-If a handsome guy installs the game into his smartphone, he will definitely go missing.
+If a handsome guy installs the game into his smartphone, he will definitely get sucked in.
 Enter the high school student, Matsuri, someone who sees women as nothing but targets to conquer.
 He installs the game into his phone without any particular worry since it’s “just a game”, but inevitably also finds himself lost in the world of Uyrh no Shohousen.
 However, what greeted him was a place unlike that of an otome game.

 Matsuri (CV: Oosaka Ryouta) – The protagonist.
 A narcissist who’s a fervent womaniser.
 He was dragged into the world of “Uyrh no Shohousen”, a game rumoured to suck in particularly good-looking guys.